 Unfortunately, ideal temperatures are not easy to maintain.
 A temperature-controlled room can maintain the air temperature, but there’s not much you can do about your business’s water temperature.

 If you work in a business where you know it won’t be very easy to maintain these temperatures, try basing your ice needs off 90/70-degree temperatures.
 Ice machine manufacturers list these statistics for all their ice maker models.

 How an Ice Storage Bin Works

-Unless you plan on buying one of the many types of ice machines that come with built-in ice storage, you’ll need an ice storage bin.
+Unless you plan on buying one of the many types of commercial ice equipment that come with built-in ice storage, you’ll need an ice storage bin.

 Modular-style ice machines (the types that need bins) come with a shut-off switch that monitors the amount of ice in the bin.
 This switch shuts down the ice machine when ice comes close to the top of the bin.
 Without this switch, your ice machine would continue to produce ice indefinitely, eventually causing a freeze-up.

 Ice storage bins are named after their maximum capacity.
 For example, a Hoshizaki B-700PF ice bin holds close to 700 lbs of ice before the bin switch shuts down ice production.